 Chef Dave Georgeson, Luna Cafe + Mercantile

 Luna Café & Mercantile, housed within the Ashland Hills Hotel & Suites, is designed for quick, easy and delicious fare.
-Chef Dave Georgeson intentionally limits the menu but that doesn’t mean fast food.
+Chef David Georgeson intentionally limits the menu but that doesn’t mean fast food.
 Sure there’s sundries and the best of local beers and wines in the bottle to go or stay, but there’s also a basil cheesecake and a fresh fruit tart, tempting for breakfast, a mid-afternoon reprieve or a late night snack.
 These masterpieces are created by Luna’s Pastry Chef, Kali Kennedy.
-Consider glass jars packed full with fresh fruit crumble and mascarpone mousse, panna cotta and house made ice cream.
+Consider glass jars packed full with fresh fruit crumble and mascarpone mousse, tiramisu and house made ice cream.
 You’ll find seasonal flavors you just didn’t expect and are delighted to encounter.

 Georgeson’s unique takes elevate the menu, but he’s not ready to break what’s proven so popular, like the Black Bean and Quinoa Burger or the Salmon Burger that will make you crave the river’s wild ride.
 Before you hit the river though, lunch is scratch-made at Luna Café, so enjoy their soups, sandwiches, salads and great pizzas.

 Luna’s retro feel is a pleasant departure from the everyday and there’s lots of brilliant orange and blue to delight your senses.
 Organic shapes, kitchy lighting and truly beautiful op art make every visit an exceptional experience whether it’s for Jazz Sundays, a leisurely lunch, a late afternoon pick-me-up or a drink on the deck with expansive views of the hills.